chendo/circuitpython-pms5003-mqtt/README.md

 This is a simple example that lets you collect data from a PMS5003 air particulate sensor and report it to MQTT.

+## Instructions

+Ensure you have the dependencies in `/lib`, and add a `secrets.py` with the appropriate values.

 ## Dependencies

 * adafruit_pm25